winterjihwan/Eun/TROUBLESHOOTING.md

 10. 2025.06.22
 While Framebufferifying, I had accidentally put viewport to 0 hence the attachments to the framebuffers
 were actually not being created.
 That's why framebuffer itself was faulty

+11. 2025.06.26
+Noticed the opposite side was not being renderered
+Turns out if its completely 2D and I did not draw the opposite side,
+it will be culled out entirely